 A big, beautiful smile crosses all language barriers.
 Deep down, we all understand automatically the value of presenting our best face when we meet new people and reacquaint with old friends.
 However, sadly, not everyone does feel comfortable when sharing their smile.
-If you are one of the nearly 40 million Americans who need dentures, we here at Tigard Family Dental can help you regain both your confidence and your quality of life by fitting you with a set of comfortable, attractive dentures in our office.
+If you are one of the nearly 40 million Americans who need dentures, we here at Tigard Family Dental can help you regain both your confidence and your quality of life by fitting you with a set of comfortable, attractive dentures in our practice.

 What are Dentures?